metaneutrons/snapdog2/docs/blueprint/05-cross-cutting-concerns.md

 using System.Diagnostics.CodeAnalysis; // For NotNullWhen

 /// <summary>
-/// Marker interface for Result types, useful for MediatR behaviors and constraints.
+/// Marker interface for Result types, useful for Cortex.Mediator behaviors and constraints.
 /// </summary>
 public interface IResult
 {